dwongdev/farmOS/docs/hosting/docker.md

 ## Docker Run

+Start by creating a directory for site data to be stored in, owned by user/group ID `33` (`www-data` inside the Docker container).

+    mkdir sites && sudo chown 33:33 sites

-The following command will run farmOS in a Docker container (replace `x.y.z` with the latest stable release version from the [GitHub releases page](https://github.com/farmOS/farmOS/releases)):
+Use the following command to run farmOS in a Docker container (replace `x.y.z` with the latest stable release version from the [GitHub releases page](https://github.com/farmOS/farmOS/releases)):